-A few years ago, I had an interesting conversation with a real estate investor.
+A few years ago, I had an interesting conversation with an investor.
 She was just getting started building a real estate portfolio to create a passive income stream.
 After we spent quite a bit of time on tactical “how” questions, the conversation turned to questions about strategy and vision.

 My answer was not what she expected.

 “That’s a good question, but it’s the wrong question to ask.
 I don’t plan for the growth of my business and then fit the rest of my life around it.
 I plan for the kind of life I want to live and then build my business around it.”

 Often in life, we don’t take the wrong path because we don’t know the answers to the questions we face.
 It’s because we correctly answer the wrong questions.